Peter Ellis (childcare worker): Trial

 Barristers Rob Harrison and Siobhan McNulty represented Ellis; Brent Stanaway and Chris Lange appeared for the Crown.
 The offences were alleged to have taken place at unspecified times and dates between 1 May 1986 (four months before Ellis started work at the creche) and 1 October 1992 (11 months after he left the creche, and a month after the creche was closed).
 Defence counsel, Rob Harrison, wanted the jury to see the children's videotaped testimony containing the bizarre allegations as "he believed they would cast reasonable doubt on the more credible testimony."
 However, Justice Williamson ruled that these tapes were not relevant.
 In A City Possessed, Lynley Hood observed: "[Judge] Williamson's rulings before and during the trial meant Ellis' lawyer Rob Harrison was effectively hamstrung – the jury did not get to hear the most bizarre of the children's allegations, but did learn of the highly prejudicial but irrelevant conversations Ellis had about unusual sexual practices between consenting adults."

 Psychiatrist Karen Zelas was the prosecution's expert witness.
 She also supervised the social workers conducting the children's interviews and advised the police about how they should conduct their investigation.
 She testified that the complainants were credible and their behaviour was consistent with sexual abuse.
 However, in August 1992, she wrote to the police saying that two of the complainants had undergone "highly leading questioning" from their parents.
 Her letter was not disclosed to Ellis's defence, and Zelas did not mention any concerns about the two children's credibility at trial.

 Psychiatrist and defence expert Keith Le Page said that none of the behaviours described by Zelas were specific to sexual abuse.
 Le Page said that in his experience, children and adults who had been abused usually expressed distress when recounting their experiences of abuse.
 The complainants showed little or no distress when describing acts of abuse during their interviews and when later testifying in court.
-Le Page also testified that children couldn't remember events experienced at a very young age when there was a long delay between the event and the attempt to recall it.
-Children couldn't remember events, even traumatic events, that had occurred at two or three years of age when there was a long delay, he claimed.
+Le Page also testified that children could not remember events experienced at a very young age when there was a long delay between the event and the attempt to recall it.
+Children could not remember events, even traumatic events, that had occurred at two or three years of age when there was a long delay, he claimed.
 The alleged abuse at the creche had occurred when children were at these ages.